srobo/runbook/docs/programme/area-owners.md

 ## Areas at the competition

 At the competition, the remit of some areas are so closely linked that it makes sense to merge them.
+Areas are responsible for a number of [roles at the competition](../competition/competition-roles.md).

 The following additional areas are present at the competition: